Braided zesting and its applications: Preliminaries

 By a \emph{monoidal category} we mean a tuple $(\cC,\otimes, \alpha, \unit,\lambda,\rho)$, where $\cC$ is a category, $\otimes: \cC\times \cC\to \cC$ is a bifunctor, a natural isomorphism called \emph{the associator}, natural isomorphisms

 called the right and left \emph{unitors}, respectively.
 This data must satisfy the well known pentagon and triangle axioms \cite{EGNO}.
 Hereafter we suppress the associators and unitors and denote a monoidal category by the tuple $(\cC,\otimes, \bold{1})$.
+Throughout this paper, we will always assume that the monoidal unit is simple (as it is the case for fusion categories).

 A monoidal category has \emph{duals} if for every $X\in \cC$ there is an object $X^*\in \cC$ and morphism $\epsilon_X:X^*\otimes X\to \unit,$ $\delta_X:\unit \to X\otimes X^*$ satisfying the zig-zag axioms: